 During the holidays, we have staff on duty.
-If there is any need for thermostat, WiFi thermostat service, please contact us by e-mail: [email protected].
+If there is any need for our products or services, please contact us by e-mail: [email protected]

 Next, if you are interested, we will introduce you to the traditional Chinese culture of these two festivals.